ibmmi/wm-git-first-service-development/README.md

 1. A git client of choice
 2. Docker compose

     The author is using Rancher Desktop with WSL2 on Windows 11 with kubernetes disabled.
-This way, the docker system is very responsive
+This way, the docker system is very responsive.

 3. WebMethods Designer having the service development perspective